vipinbihari/blog_cms/project_status.md

 - `PageNavigation.astro`: Reusable pagination control component for all paginated pages
 - `RelatedPosts.astro`: Component that displays related post suggestions based on tags and categories
 - `ShareButtons.jsx`: React component that provides social media sharing functionality for blog posts
-- `AuthorBio.astro`: Component that displays information about the post author with social links and robust fallback for missing images (uses placehold.co if avatar is missing)
+- `AuthorBio.astro`: Component that displays information about the post author with social links (from top-level `BLOG_CONFIG.social`) and robust fallback for missing images (uses placehold.co if avatar is missing)
 - `TableOfContents.jsx`: React component that automatically generates navigation for long-form articles, scopes only to blog post content headings, and highlights active sections while scrolling
 - `ReadingProgress.jsx`: React component that shows a progress bar indicating reading position in articles
 - `ResponsiveImage.astro`: Component that optimizes images for different screen sizes and improves loading performance